Python-Dojo/The-Archive/docs/setup.md

 ## Joining a session

-1. You should now have a small "Open Collaboration" widget at the bottom right of vscode
+1. You should now have a small "Open Collaboration" widget at the bottom left of vscode
    ![join](./assets/collab-options.png)
 2. This opens a pop up, choose "Join Collaboration session"
    ![join](./assets/collab-join.png)